-On October 26, 2023, the FERC issued orders accepting each of Order 676-J Compliance Filings Part II, effective February 1, 2024.
-The FERC accepted the CSC and TOs' compliance filings without change or condition.
-The FERC conditionally accepted the ISO-NE and NEPOOL and Versant compliance filings, requiring in each case ISO-NE/NEPOOL and Versant to revise its tariff record on or before November 27, 2023 to include the citation to its order granting the waivers requested.
-Challenges, if any, to the ISO-NE and NEPOOL or to the Versant orders are also due on or before November 27, 2023.
+As previously reported, the FERC issued orders conditionally accepting the Schedule 2462 and Versant's MPD-OATT63 Order 676-J Compliance Filings Part II, effective February 1, 2024, requiring in each case ISO-NE/NEPOOL64 and Versant65 to revise its tariff record to include the citation to its order granting the waivers requested.
+Versant submitted its changes to the MPD OATT on November 13, 2023; ISO-NE submitted the Schedule 24 changes on November 17, 2023.
+Comments on the compliance filings were due December 4, 2023 in the MPD OATT proceeding (none were filed) and are due December 8, 2023 in the Schedule 24 proceeding.
 If there are questions on any of these filings, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).